Alpha-Capitalist Snoop Dogg Signs Contract With Major Marijuana Company in Canada

 The rapper who once claimed he smoked 81 blunts a day continues to follow his destiny of becoming a major player in the pot industry.

-We always knew that Snoop Dogg was destined to be a figurehead in the legal pot industry.
-If someone who claims to smoke 81 blunts a day and has made some of the most notable pot-smoking anthems of all time isn't qualified to be a major player in the weed business, who is?
-Now, in his latest 420-related business venture, Snoop has agreed to partner with one of the biggest corporate weed companies in Canada: Tweed.
+We always knew that Snoop Dogg was destined to be a figurehead in the pot industry as marijuana edged closer to legalization.
+If someone who claims to smoke 81 blunts a day and has made some of the most notable pot-smoking anthems of all time isn't qualified to be one of the major players in the weed business, is anyone really?
+In his latest 420-related business venture, Snoop has agreed to partner with one of the biggest corporate weed companies in Canada, Tweed.

-For the deal—Snoop's first entrée into the burgeoning Canadian weed industry—Tweed will pay the West Coast rapper in money and stocks for exclusive rights to specific branding and content from his company LBC Holdings.
+For this deal, which is Snoop's first entrée into the burgeoning Canadian weed industry, Tweed will pay the West Coast rapper in money and stocks for exclusive rights to specific branding and content from his company LBC Holdings.